awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

   For more information about the format of the manifest file's contents, see [Creating a manifest to list data files](#AuroraMySQL.Integrating.SaveIntoS3.Manifest)\.
 + **OVERWRITE \{ON \| OFF\}** – Indicates whether existing files in the specified Amazon S3 bucket are overwritten\.
 If `OVERWRITE ON` is specified, existing files that match the file prefix in the URI specified in `s3-uri`are overwritten\.
 Otherwise, an error occurs\.

-You can find more details about other parameters in [SELECT syntax](https://dev.mysql.com/doc/refman/5.6/en/select.html) and [LOAD DATA INFILE syntax](https://dev.mysql.com/doc/refman/5.6/en/load-data.html), in the MySQL documentation\.
+You can find more details about other parameters in [SELECT statement](https://dev.mysql.com/doc/refman/8.0/en/select.html) and [LOAD DATA statement](https://dev.mysql.com/doc/refman/8.0/en/load-data.html), in the MySQL documentation\.

 ### Considerations<a name="AuroraMySQL.Integrating.SaveIntoS3.Considerations"></a>